-BWC wanted their new Policy and Procedures to be completed prior to a safeguarding workshop to be held in July 2013, (approx 1 month) and key changes or updates fed into the workshop learning outcomes.
+BWC wanted their new Policy and Procedures to be completed prior to a safeguarding workshop to be held approximately 1 month later and key changes or updates fed into the workshop learning outcomes.

 BWC required Athena to facilitate a safeguarding workshop to all staff members, and a specific work shop for those involved in the escalation procedure to embed new policy and procedures into practice.